lvrtl/lvrtl/README.md

 - 👋 Hi, I’m @lvrtl, Laura Rintoul!
+- 💟 I'm a software engineer, currently working at the Scottish Government!
+- 💖 I'm trained and experienced in full stack development and have a particular interest in devops and frontend.
-- 👀 I'm a software engineer with a first class MPhys in Mathematical Physics from Heriot-Watt University
+- 🌷 I also have a first class Master's in Mathematical Phyiscs from Heriot-Watt University
-- ❓  I'm interested in programming, and have experience in Python, Spring Boot, Angular and MATLAB
-- 🌱 I'm currently working at Accolite Digital
-- My master's project was on predicting the effects of phonons on Quantum Devices In which python was being used to simulate how electrons interact with various nanostructures' phonon spectral densities, for predicting how their behaviour will be affected by them using iQUAPI hamiltonian time evolution simulations.
 - 📫 How to reach me ... lrintoul@protonmail.com

 <!---